philipperemy/keract/README.md

 Inputs are:
 - `activations`: a dictionary mapping layers to their activations (the output of get_activations).
 - `input_image`:  numpy array of the image you inputed to the get_activations.
+- `directory`(optional) string - where to store the heatmaps (if save is True).
-- `save`(optional) bool - if True the images of the activations are saved rather than being shown.
+- `save`(optional) bool - if True the heatmaps are saved rather than being shown.
-- `fix`: (optional) bool - if automated checks and fixes for incorrect images should be run.
+- `fix`: (optional) bool - if True automated checks and fixes for incorrect images will be ran.
-- `directory`: string - where to store the activations (if save is True).
+- `merge_filters`: (optional) bool - if True if one heatmap (with all the filters averaged together) is produced for each layer, if False a heatmap is produced for each filter in each layer

 ### Get gradients of weights